nodejs/node/doc/api/stream.markdown

   var body = '';
   // we want to get the data as utf8 strings
-  // If you don't set an encoding, then you'll get Buffer objects req.setEncoding('utf8');
+  // If you don’t set an encoding, then you’ll get Buffer objects req.setEncoding('utf8');

   // Readable streams emit 'data' events once a listener is added